 - Revising inventory allocation across all channels to minimize transfer and shipping costs for the new fulfillment method

-- In case of a location-specific out-of-stocks, calculating the most cost-effective transfers to maintain margins (is it more cost effective to transfer from the warehouse, DC, or another local store with less demand for the same SKU?)
+- In case of location-specific out-of-stocks, calculating the most cost-effective transfers to maintain margins (is it more cost-effective to transfer from the warehouse, DC, or another local store with less demand for the same SKU?)

 - Using data to optimize BOPIS policies, picking times, abandoned orders, etc.

-If a retailer doesn’t have all of the above points dialed in and optimized, they’ll quickly discover that BOPIS is hurting them more than helping them – as lack of inventory forces customers to leave for competitors, unoptimized fulfillment and shipping eats into margins, and ecommerce returns decrease revenues.
+If a retailer doesn’t have all of the above points dialled in and optimized, they’ll quickly discover that BOPIS is hurting them more than helping them – as lack of inventory forces customers to leave for competitors, unoptimized fulfillment and shipping eats into margins, and e-commerce returns decrease revenues.

 - Data becomes more accurate, retailers can streamline business operations from planning to fulfillment

-- Demand forecasting becomes more accurate, improving in stocks, and makes inventory management more efficient
+- Demand forecasting becomes more accurate, improving stocks, and making inventory management more efficient

 - Cross-business visibility leads to deeper insights, better internal communications, and more effective decision-making